Trustworthy Transfer Learning: A Survey: Knowledge Transferability

 \subsubsection{Transferability on Textual Data}

-Transfer learning has been widely studied in various natural language processing (NLP) tasks, e.g., text classification~\shortcite{RuderH18}, question answering~\shortcite{WieseWN17}, neural machine translation~\shortcite{zhao2020learning}, etc. A key challenge in understanding textual transferability is the non-IID nature of words/tokens, as they might co-occur within sequences or documents.
-Thus, recent theoretical analyses of textual transferability often consider an alternative assumption~\shortcite{lotfi2024nonvacuous}, i.e., sequences or documents are independently drawn from the same distribution.
+Transfer learning has been widely studied in various natural language processing (NLP) tasks, e.g., text classification~\cite{RuderH18}, question answering~\cite{WieseWN17}, neural machine translation~\cite{zhao2020learning}, etc. A key challenge in understanding textual transferability is the non-IID nature of words/tokens, as they might co-occur within sequences or documents.
+Thus, recent theoretical analyses of textual transferability often consider an alternative assumption~\cite{lotfi2024nonvacuous}, i.e., sequences or documents are independently drawn from the same distribution.
 This assumption enables theoretically deriving the transferability and generalization of transfer learning in sequence-level and document-level NLP tasks.
-Take multilingual machine translation as an example, the goal is to train a single neural machine translation model to translate between multiple source and target languages~\shortcite{ZophK16}.
-To achieve this, language-invariant representation learning has been introduced to align the sentence distributions of different languages within a shared latent space~\shortcite{arivazhagan2019missing}.
-Nevertheless, \shortciteA{zhao2020learning} theoretically analyze the fundamental limits of language-invariant representation learning by deriving a lower bound (w.r.t. marginal sentence distributions from different languages) on the translation error in the many-to-many language translation setting.
+Take multilingual machine translation as an example, the goal is to train a single neural machine translation model to translate between multiple source and target languages~\cite{ZophK16}.
+To achieve this, language-invariant representation learning has been introduced to align the sentence distributions of different languages within a shared latent space~\cite{arivazhagan2019missing}.
+Nevertheless, \citet{zhao2020learning} theoretically analyze the fundamental limits of language-invariant representation learning by deriving a lower bound (w.r.t. marginal sentence distributions from different languages) on the translation error in the many-to-many language translation setting.

-More recently, large language models (LLMs) have revolutionized the field of NLP~\shortcite{GPT4,PaLM2,T5,GPT3,Llama}.
+More recently, large language models (LLMs) have revolutionized the field of NLP~\cite{GPT4,T5,GPT3,Llama}.
 The transferability of LLMs has been studied, as fine-tuning LLMs on downstream tasks has become the {\em de facto} learning paradigm.
-However, it is computationally expensive and resource-intensive to fine-tune the entire LLM model weights with billions of parameters via gradient-based optimization~\shortcite{BERT}.
-To solve this problem, parameter-efficient fine-tuning (PEFT) has been investigated from the perspectives of model tuning~\shortcite{BitFit,LoRA,Adapters} and prompt tuning~\shortcite{AutoPrompt,Prefix-Tuning,PromptTuning}.
+However, it is computationally expensive and resource-intensive to fine-tune the entire LLM model weights with billions of parameters via gradient-based optimization~\cite{BERT}.
+To solve this problem, parameter-efficient fine-tuning (PEFT) has been investigated from the perspectives of model tuning~\cite{BitFit,LoRA,Adapters} and prompt tuning~\cite{AutoPrompt,Prefix-Tuning,PromptTuning}.
 The goal is to adapt LLMs to various downstream tasks by adjusting as few parameters as possible.